Periodic table: Order of subshell filling

-The next eighteen elements fill the 5s orbitals (rubidium and strontium), then 4d (yttrium through cadmium, again with a few anomalies along the way), and then 5p (indium through xenon).
+The next 18 elements fill the 5s orbitals (rubidium and strontium), then 4d (yttrium through cadmium, again with a few anomalies along the way), and then 5p (indium through xenon).
 Again, from indium onward the 4d orbitals are in the core.
 Hence the fifth row has the same structure as the fourth.

 The sixth row of the table likewise starts with two s-block elements: caesium and barium.
 After this, the first f-block elements (coloured green below) begin to appear, starting with lanthanum.
 These are sometimes termed inner transition elements.
 As there are now not only 4f but also 5d and 6s subshells at similar energies, competition occurs once again with many irregular configurations; this resulted in some dispute about where exactly the f-block is supposed to begin, but most who study the matter agree that it starts at lanthanum in accordance with the Aufbau principle.
 Even though lanthanum does not itself fill the 4f subshell as a single atom, because of repulsion between electrons, its 4f orbitals are low enough in energy to participate in chemistry.
 At ytterbium, the seven 4f orbitals are completely filled with fourteen electrons; thereafter, a series of ten transition elements (lutetium through mercury) follows, and finally six main-group elements (thallium through radon) complete the period.
 From lutetium onwards the 4f orbitals are in the core, and from thallium onwards so are the 5d orbitals.

 The seventh row is analogous to the sixth row: 7s fills (francium and radium), then 5f (actinium to nobelium), then 6d (lawrencium to copernicium), and finally 7p (nihonium to oganesson).
 Starting from lawrencium the 5f orbitals are in the core, and probably the 6d orbitals join the core starting from nihonium.
 Again there are a few anomalies along the way: for example, as single atoms neither actinium nor thorium actually fills the 5f subshell, and lawrencium does not fill the 6d shell, but all these subshells can still become filled in chemical environments.
 For a very long time, the seventh row was incomplete as most of its elements do not occur in nature.
-The missing elements beyond uranium started to be synthesised in the laboratory in 1940, when neptunium was made.
+The missing elements beyond uranium started to be synthesized in the laboratory in 1940, when neptunium was made.
+(However, the first element to be discovered by synthesis rather than in nature was technetium in 1937.)
 The row was completed with the synthesis of tennessine in 2010 (the last element oganesson had already been made in 2002), and the last elements in this seventh row were given names in 2016.

 This completes the modern periodic table, with all seven rows completely filled to capacity.